Caffeine-Driven-Development-LLC/AppTrack/README.md

 ## Nice to haves
  - Add helper modals when first viewing a page
  - Tool tips on all the things
+ - Rework company page so there is an easier time switching companies when looking at company details
+ - Find a quicker way to open up all stared companies career pages

 ## Future releases
  - Resume Tracking